anhpdd/manila-rent-map/README.md

 This is a personal project for educational and personal use.
 Use responsibly.

 **Status**: Ready for CSS selector configuration and testing

-## 🤖 AI Assistance

-This project is developed with the assistance of the **Gemini CLI Agent**.
-- **Role**: Coding Assistant, Refactoring, Debugging, Documentation
-- **Usage**: The agent helps with writing scripts, configuring environments, and analyzing data.

 ---